Akash-V-Kashyap/CORDIC_CORE_RTL_TO_GDS/README.md

 # **Design Of A CORDIC CORE : RTL to GDS**

+The below repositry shows a detailed guide to perform physical design of any appilcation code taking CORDIC CORE as an example.
+I have used gpdk45 as my choice of PDK as it is widely available in any institutions and also its simplicity.
+The CORDIC (Coordinate Rotation Digital Computer) core is an efficient hardware algorithm for performing complex mathematical computations like trigonometric, hyperbolic, and logarithmic functions without using multipliers.
+Its simplicity and iterative nature make it ideal for resource-constrained systems in applications such as signal processing, robotics, and communications.

 ## Basic Details 🚀
 #### -  Name: Akash V Kashyap
 #### - College: Dayananda Sagar College of Engineering, Bengaluru-560078